abinit/abinit/doc/tutorial/eph4zpr.md

 mrgddb < teph4zpr_1.in
 ```

-and the following input file:
+using the following input file:

 {% dialog tests/tutorespfn/Input/teph4zpr_1.in %}